Kyagara/crescent/README.md

 Reimplementation of features already in the main branch:

-- Reimplement tests.
+- Tests.
-- Send a `start` command to the init system if an application already exists.
-- `stop` field on profiles and `start` command, a command to be sent when triggering a shutdown.
+- `stop` field on profiles and `start` command, a command to be sent to trigger a shutdown of the application.

 New features: